Differences Between CBD And THC: All The Essentials 2023

 Is CBD legal?

 Hemp-derived CBD oil with a THC content of less than .03% is legal in most places.
-There is even an FDA approved CBD product designed for certain types of seizures.
+There is even an FDA-approved CBD product designed for certain types of seizures.

 Can CBD and THC be consumed together?

-MIDSS adheres to strict procurement guidelines and relies on peer-reviewed studies, academic research institutes, and medical associations.
-We work mainly with peer-reviewed studies to ensure the accuracy of the information.
-We avoid the use of tertiary references.
-You can read about how we ensure the accuracy and timeliness of our content in our editorial process.
+EHproject has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
+We work mostly with peer-reviewed studies to ensure accurate information.
+We avoid using tertiary references.
+You can learn more about how we ensure our content is accurate and current by reading our editorial policy.

 1. Johnson, J.R., Burnell-Nugent, M., Lossignol, D., Ganae-Motan, E.D., Potts, R. and Fallon, M.T.
 (2010).
 Multicenter, Double-Blind, Randomized, Placebo-Controlled, Parallel-Group Study of the Efficacy, Safety, and Tolerability of THC:CBD Extract and THC Extract in Patients with Intractable Cancer-Related Pain.
 Journal of Pain and Symptom Management, [online] 39(2), pp.167–179. doi:10.1016/j.jpainsymman.2009.06.008.